lucaong/sprockets-chain/README.md

 # SprocketsChain (experimental)

-`SprocketsChain` parses sprockets directives and returns the dependency chain, which is an ordered list of file paths where each file appears after all its dependencies.
+`SprocketsChain` parses `Sprockets` require directives and returns the dependency chain for a bundle, which is a list of the file paths that make the bundle, ordered so that each file is preceded by all its dependencies.

 ## Why